 - Social interaction; difficulty recognising or understanding other people's emotions and feelings and expressing their own, which may make it difficult for them to fit in socially.
 They may spend time alone, not seeking the company of others and appear to behave inappropriately, as it is not always easy for them to express feelings, emotions or needs - Social communication; difficulty with verbal and non-verbal language.
 Many have a very literal understanding of language, and think people always mean what they say.
-They find it difficult to use or understand facial expressions or tone of voice, jokes and sarcasm, or common phrases and sayings - Social imagination; difficulty in understanding and interpreting other people's thoughts and feelings, predict what will happen next, understand the concept of danger, engage in imaginative play and activities or prepare and cope with change
+They find it difficult to use or understand facial expressions or tone of voice, jokes and sarcasm, or common phrases and saying - Social imagination; difficulty in understanding and interpreting other people's thoughts and feelings, predict what will happen next, understand the concept of danger, engage in imaginative play and activities or prepare and cope with change

-We, therefore, have challenges, given the range and complexity of need within our school population and how we recognise the signs; symptoms and indicators of all aspects of abuse and how we can best prevent and protect children and young people's welfare.
-Children and young people with autism or a learning disability experience communication difficulty and, therefore, have significant issues expressing their feelings, including disclosures of abuse.
+We therefore have challenges, given the range and complexity of need within our school population and how we recognise the signs; symptoms and indicators of all aspects of abuse and how we can best prevent and protect children and young people's welfare.
+Children and young people with autism or a learning disability experience communication difficulties, therefore have significant issues expressing their feelings, including disclosures of abuse.
 We also need to develop a range of strategies that identify the indicators of abuse within our complex population, and support disclosure of abuse.
-All staff should be aware that children may not feel ready or know how to tellsomeone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.

-Jasmine Grove School and its staff are aware of the potential indicators of abuse, although there is a potential risk of staff becoming over familiar with the behaviours a pupil or young person with autism and learning disabilities present.
-This means they may be at risk of failing to recognise a change in behaviour.
+Jasmine Hall School and its staff are aware of the potential indicators of abuse, although there is a potential risk of staff becoming over familiar with the behaviour's a child or young person with autism and learning disabilities present.
+This means they may be at risk of failing to recognise a change in behaviour, either new or extension of existing behaviours, and concerns.